icgc-argo/argo-docs/docs/release-notes/dictionary-releases.md

 - According to AJCC Guidelines 8th Ed. if TX or NX categories are used, such cases usually cannot be assigned a stage group.
 In such a case, the data submitter will be allowed to submit "Cannot be assessed" for the `stage_group` field.
 However, there are exceptions according to the guidelines as follows:

-  - Stage may be assigned when the TNM stage group results in any T or any N with M1, which includes TX or NX e.g. (`TX NX M1`, or `TX N3 M1`).
+  - Stage may be assigned when the TNM stage group results in Any T or Any N with M1, which includes TX or NX e.g. (`TX NX M1`, or `TX N3 M1`).
+These are classified as Stage IV.

-  - Stage may be assigned when the TNM stage group results in any T or any N with M0, which includes TX or NX e.g. (`TX N1 M0` Stage III in melanoma clinical stage or `T4 NX M0` Stage III in pancreas).
+  - Stage may be assigned when the TNM stage group results in Any T or Any N with M0, which includes TX or NX e.g. (`TX N1 M0` Stage III in melanoma clinical stage or `T4 NX M0` Stage III in pancreas).
 - Added `pipe` as a term to `exposure.tobacco_type` controlled terminology